 Bi-Polar Spectrum Disorder

-Bipolar spectrum disorders are a group of mood disorders that involve episodes of mania or hypomania, which alternate with episodes of depression.
 These disorders can severely affect a person’s mood, behavior, and daily functioning, and can have a significant impact on their relationships, work, and personal life.
 There are several types of bipolar spectrum disorders, each with distinct features and diagnostic criteria.

 Bipolar II disorder is a milder form of bipolar disorder, and is characterized by at least one episode of hypomania and one or more episodes of major depression.
 Hypomania is similar to mania but is less severe and does not usually lead to significant impairment or hospitalization.
 However, individuals with bipolar II disorder may experience longer periods of depression than hypomania, and may experience more severe depression than those with bipolar I disorder.

 Cyclothymic disorder is a milder form of bipolar disorder that involves chronic fluctuating mood swings, with periods of hypomania and periods of mild depression.
-The symptoms are less severe than those of bipolar I or II disorder but can still cause significant impairment in daily functioning.
+The symptoms are less severe than those of Bipolar I or II Disorder but can still cause significant impairment in daily functioning.

 Bipolar disorder not otherwise specified (BP-NOS) is a category for individuals who have symptoms of bipolar disorder but do not meet the full criteria for any of the above subtypes.
 This may include individuals with subthreshold manic or hypomanic episodes or individuals with rapid cycling, which involves four or more episodes of mania, hypomania, or depression within a year.